hadanischal/StockMarketTrading/README.md

 # StockMarketTrading
-A fun app made with to demonstrate some examples of **clean architecture**, **SOLID principles** code organisation, loose coupling, **unit testing** and some of the best practices used in modern iOS programming using `Swift`.
+A fun app made with to demonstrate some examples of MVVM pattern + RxSwift in Swift using **clean architecture**, **SOLID principles** code organisation, loose coupling, **unit testing** and some of the best practices used in modern iOS programming using `Swift`.
 It displays a simple order placement ticket, showing real-time updating Bitcoin prices.

 ## App Goal:
  - It Receive Bitcoin price updates (BUY and SELL) and update the BUY and SELL prices and SPREAD*  value on order ticket accordingly.